 - Admit that you do not know it all!
 This is the first major acceptance needed.

 - Admit that though you are the parent, you have specific gifts and talents, it is unlikely that you are an all-rounder.
-Maybe you are not the best subject teacher for your child.
-I still remember the red clock that my mum used to teach me how to tell time, combined with the many slaps I received in the process.
+Maybe you are not the best teacher for your child.
+I still remember the red clock that my mum used to teach me how to tell time; combined with the many slaps I received in the process.
 I still hesitate to tell the time now and prefer to use digital watches!

 - Empower all educators around your child to be open with you.
 This includes the class teachers, the music and drama teacher.
-All feedback helps you get a better picture about your child than you could know by yourself.
+All feedback helps you get a better picture of your child than you could know by yourself.

 - Spend time doing diverse things with your child, this will enable you to see a different side of your child.
 For example, let your teenager spend some time in an office setting for the summer; you might find out he or she is awkward interacting with people outside his school and home.

 - Finally, accepting you do not know it all does not make you a bad parent; it simply makes you a realistic parent.

 The bottom line is that no parent has a 360-degree vision; there are things that will fall into our blind spot.
 It is probably advisable as a parent to know that you do not know it all and then take some steps to reduce surprises.